A Guide to What NOT to Say or Do In Indonesia

 Respect, Respect, Respect!

-Indonesians are a traditional and respectful people.
+Indonesians are traditional and respectful people.
 Acts of disrespect, whether intentional or not, are highly looked down upon.
 One of the most important aspects of Indonesian culture is respecting elders, even if they’re not that much older than you.

 Part of respecting your elders means not calling an older person by their first name.
 Instead, older men are often called “Bapak” and older women are called “Ibu.”
 These words basically just translate into respectful titles, almost like saying “Sir” and “Miss” in English.